Skip to main content

 Human-in-the-Loop

 Sometimes you want to review an agent’s output before the workflow continues.
-Gump supports pausing a run for human intervention.
+Gump supports pausing a run for human intervention with two positions.

 - name: decompose